A5H73Y/Parkour/docs/tutorials/parkour-config.md

     PrizeCooldown: true
     # Should the Course list exclude courses that aren't marked as ready
     OnlyReadyCourses: false
+    # Should the Player be notified if they have already completed the joined Course
+    CompletedCourseJoinMessage: false
+    # Should deprecated commands be included in auto-tab and help menus
+    IncludeDeprecatedCommands: false

   # Time output settings
   # Colour codes can be used, however they need to be in a format which is ignored by the format processor.
 Surround each colour code with ''&b'' for it to be ignored.